miheretab/cakephp-aggregate-cache/README.md

 To show this more clearly, the config array can specify:
 ```
-var $actsAs = array('AggregateCache'=>array(array(
+ $this->addBehavior('AggregateCache', [
    'field'=>'name of the field to aggregate',
    'model'=>'belongsTo model alias to store the cached values',
    'min'=>'field name to store the minimum value',
    'max'=>'field name to store the maximum value',
    'sum'=>'field name to store the sum value',
    'avg'=>'field name to store the average value'
-    'count'=>'field name to store the count value' //allows for multiple versions of counterCache
+   'count' => 'field name to store the count value',
    'conditions'=>array(), // conditions to use in the aggregate query
    'recursive'=>-1 // recursive setting to use in the aggregate query
-)));
+]);
 ```
 Field and model must be specified, and at least one of min, max, sum, or avg must be specified.